nuxeo/nuxeo-drive/README.rst

 =======================

-Once Nuxeo Drive is installed on the client desktop (either from a ready to use ``.msi`` binary installer or buy installing from source, see below), the synchronization client can be operated from the commandline.
+Once Nuxeo Drive is installed on the client desktop (either from a ready to use ``.msi`` Windows binary installer or by installing from source with pip_), the synchronization client can be operated from the commandline.

 1. Ensure that ``ndrive`` program is installed in a folder that has been added to the PATH enviroment variable of your OS.

+   You can check by typing the ``ndrive --help`` command in a console.

 2. Register a binding to a Nuxeo server with your user credentials::